StarLegacy/StarLegacy.Wiki/starships/weapons.md

 > **Impact** *1x explosion, power 4.0, equivalent to TNT*

 ### Ion Cannons

+> **Ion Cannons were not re-implemented after 1.16, while they will supposudly be re-implemented, this is yet to be seen.**
+{.is-warning}

 Ion cannons are very powerful cannons that can disable nodes and are manually fired.
 They can only be used on fighters and corvettes.
 Click the sponge to fire.